engineering87/engineering87.github.io/_posts/2024-09-26-rest-idempotency .md

 In this example, deleting a user multiple times results in the same response: the user is deleted, and subsequent calls return a 204 (No Content) status.

 ## Conclusion
 Idempotency plays a key role in creating reliable REST APIs that don't break.
 When you make your API operations idempotent, your users can try requests again without messing up data or causing unexpected problems.
-To implement idempotency in .NET, you can use built-in methods like PUT and DELETE, which are already idempotent.
-For methods that aren't idempotent, like POST, you can use techniques such as idempotency keys.
+To implement idempotency in .NET, you can use built-in methods like `PUT` and `DELETE`, which are already idempotent.
+For methods that aren't idempotent, like `POST`, you can use techniques such as idempotency keys.

 It's just as crucial to keep your API stateless.
 This goes hand in hand with idempotency allowing each request to be handled on its own.
 As a result, your system becomes more scalable and can bounce back from issues more .
 When you grasp and put these ideas into action, you can build APIs that are both safe and work well.